Skip to main content

 - Supervising Project Manager | Financial Accounting Standards Board

-In this session, we'll update you on developments in GAAP that are noteworthy for NFPs.
-We'll discuss: new Accounting Standards Updates (ASUs); key implementation matters on recent standards; other current financial reporting issues; and select projects in the FASB's pipeline.
-We'll focus especially on: the FASB’s current overall agenda (including an upcoming public consultation); the FASB’s post-implementation review (PIR) process and associated activities (for Leases, Revenue Recognition, and CECL); recently issued ASUs on Crypto Assets and Income Tax Disclosures; and current projects on the Accounting for Software Costs and Environmental Credit Programs.
+In this session, we'll update you on developments in GAAP that are noteworthy for not-for-profits (NFPs).
+We'll discuss: new Accounting Standards Updates (ASUs); key implementation matters on recent standards; other current financial reporting issues; and select projects in the Financial Accounting Standards Board's (FASB) pipeline.
+We'll focus especially on: the FASB’s current overall agenda (including an upcoming public consultation); the FASB’s post-implementation review (PIR) process and associated activities (for Leases, Revenue Recognition, and CECL); recently issued ASUs on crypto assets and income tax disclosures; and current projects on the Accounting for Software Costs and Environmental Credit Programs.
 Please be sure to bring your questions!

 Learning Objectives:

-• • Describe, at a general level, the FASB’s PIR process and the key issues identified thus far in the PIRs of Revenue Recognition, Leases, and CECL
+• Recognize the FASB’s PIR process and the key issues identified thus far in the PIRs of Revenue Recognition, Leases, and CECL.

-• • Describe, at a general level, the key issues being addressed by the FASB in its current projects on the Accounting for Software Costs and Environmental Credit Programs
+• Identify the key issues being addressed by the FASB in its current projects on the Accounting for Software Costs and Environmental Credit Programs.

 10:40 AM – 12:20 PM EDT